jasonlotito/buckets/README.md

 <a name="buckets-emptybuckets"></a>
 ## #emptyBuckets
-should empty all buckets of any data.
+will empty all buckets of any data.

 ```js
 buckets.add(5);